ValerioCipolla/cloud-visitor-counter/README.md

 - Created a basic lambda function with Python and a basic Gateway API that calls the lambda function https://www.youtube.com/watch?v=uFsaiEhr1zs&t=401s
 - I was struggling to fetch from the API endpoint because of CORS errors - I found the solution here: https://noise.getoto.net/2021/08/17/configuring-cors-on-amazon-api-gateway-apis/
 - Created a DynamoDB Table to keep track of visitors number, created a role with full access to DynamoDB and changed the permissions of the lambda function, to give it the newly created role so I can read and update the number of visitors stored in the table https://www.youtube.com/watch?v=8zhv6GDSDE8
+- Updated code in `main.js` to assign the value of the visitors counter to the value fetched from DynamoDB